PRESIDENT - Term Expires May 2027

 Fax: 212-269-6054

 New York State Mover's & Warehouseman's Association is represented before the State Legislature in Albany by the firm of Harter, Secrest & Emery.
-The specific members of the firm with whom we interface are Amy Kellogg, Donald Mazzullo, Esq. and Richard Scanlan.
+The specific members of the firm with whom we interface are Amy Kellogg, Caitlin Anderson and John Jennings.

 The actions of government officials can have a profound impact upon your business.
 These three individuals monitor and often affect the progress of proposed legislation or regulations through their strategic involvement.